PensionBee/ddd-workshop/README.md

 ### Part 1: Modelling Posts

-When modelling entities, we're trying to capture the essential attributes which uniquely define a particular domain concept.
-Too few attributes and we miss out important information.
-Too many and we clutter our entities with redundant information, especially when that information lives on related entities.
+When we model entities in our domain, we're trying to capture the essential attributes which define that domain concept.
+Too few attributes and we miss important details.
+Too many and we clutter our entities with redundant details.

 In **src/contexts/posts/core/entities/post.ts**:

-- Complete the `postSchema` using the **zod** parsing library ([zod primitives](https://github.com/colinhacks/zod#primitives) and [zod objects](https://github.com/colinhacks/zod#objects)).
-This will serve as the primary 'definition' of what a `Post` entity actually is, while providing us with the ability to perform runtime parsing.
+- Complete the `postSchema` using the **zod** parsing library ([zod primitives](https://github.com/colinhacks/zod#primitives) and [zod objects](https://github.com/colinhacks/zod#objects)) in particular.
+This schema serves as the primary definition of what a `Post` entity is, while providing us with the ability to perform runtime parsing (and autogenerate TypeScript definitions).

 *Note that we're using `zod`'s `infer` utility type to generate a `Post` entity type that we can use in other areas of code in future sections.*